yacovm/fabricDeployment/README.md

 ### Prerequisites:

+- Empty physical servers/virtual machines to be used as a solo ordering service and peers
 - Tested with Ubuntu 16.04.2 LTS, other distributions might also work
 - git client installed on the servers
 - Ability to do "sudo" without having to enter a password on the servers